kaiyuanw/ARepair/README.md

  * `-e,--enable-cache`: This argument is optional.
 If this argument is specified, `ARepair` uses the hierarchical caching for repair.
    Otherwise, it does not.
- * `-h,--max-try-per-hole`: This argument is only required when the search strategy is `base-choice`.
-Otherwise, it is optional.
+ * `-h,--max-try-per-hole`: This argument is optional and is used when the search strategy is `base-choice`.
 Pass the maximum number of candidate expressions to consider for each hole during repair.
+If the argument is not specified, a default value of 1000 is used.
- * `-p,--partition-num`: This argument is only required when the search strategy is `all-combinations`.
-Otherwise, it is optional.
+ * `-p,--partition-num`: This argument is optional and is used when the search strategy is `all-combinations`.
 Pass the number of partitions of the search space for a given hole.
+If the argument is not specified, a default value of 10 is used.
- * `-d,--max-try-per-depth`: This argument is only required when the search strategy is `all-combinations`.
-Otherwise, it is optional.
+ * `-d,--max-try-per-depth`: This argument is optional and is used when the search strategy is `all-combinations`.
 Pass the maximum number of combinations of candidate expressions to consider for each depth of holes during repair.
+If the argument is not specified, a default value of 10000 is used.

 For each run, the command reports, for each iteration: (1) fault localization time; (2) the expression generation time; (3) the search